danielturek/autoBlock/dturek.md

 #### KEY BENEFITS
 *An in depth discussion of ideally one, or possibly a few, sections of your workflow that you are particularly proud of and feel are particularly important or useful to others*

 The most notably reproducible aspect of this project is the public repo containing input data and scripts for re-running all analyses appearing in our manuscript.
 This includes individual bash scripts for running each particular analyses, as well as a single “master” script which re-runs all analyses.
-A reviewer can very easily reproduce (to within a small margin of error) all numerical results appearing in the manuscript, and those reading the ensuing publication have an easy path forward to using the algorithm themselves.
+A reviewer can easily reproduce (to within a small margin of error) all numerical results appearing in the manuscript, and researchers reading the ensuing publication have an easy path forward to using the algorithm themselves.

 #### TOOLBOX [OPTIONAL]
 *If applicable, a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general*